Marcel Camus

 Marcel Camus (21 April 1912 – 13 January 1982) was a French film director.
 He is best known for Orfeu Negro (Black Orpheus), which won the Palme d'Or at the 1959 Cannes Film Festival and the 1960 Oscar for Best Foreign Language Film.

 Biography

-Camus was born in Chappes, Ardennes, France and died in Paris.
+Camus was born in Chappes, in the Ardennes département of France.
 He studied art and intended to become an art teacher.
 However, World War II interrupted his plans.
 He spent part of the war in a German prisoner-of-war camp.